 - Mark their status as To-do, Running or Done

-Think of the Mendix platform as an all-in-one package for agile process management.
-Everything within the Developer Portal – such as story management, code check-ins, deployment and dev ops tools, and so on – is designed to help you work as efficiently as possible.
+Think of the Mendix platform as the full package for agile sprint planning.
+Everything within the Developer Portal – such as story management, code check-ins, deployment and DevOps tools, and so on – is designed to help you work as efficiently as possible.
 Our goal is to remove impediments and ensure that you are rapidly developing apps and communicating effectively across the whole team.
-In this post, I have highlighted some the most important components of the agile process within the platform.
-To learn more and see the whole project portal in action sign up for the upcoming webinar.
+In this post, I have highlighted some of the most important components of the agile process within the platform.